brajeshwar/brajeshwar.github.io/_posts/2002/2002-06-27-ie-50-full-screen-from-itself.md

----
-layout: post
-title: IE 5.0 + full Screen from itself
+# IE 5.0 + full Screen from itself
----

 There was some discussion on the Macromedia Flash Forum about Full screen from the page itself.
 I just thought I will share that too here.
 You may alternatively have the click to be onLoad of the Body so that the browser goes fullscreen on load itself.